New Ford Academy

 If it is necessary for your child to be supported by an Education, Health and Care Plan, you will be asked to state your own hopes and aspirations for your child.
 This should be reflected in the outcomes on the plan.

-Parents of Pupils, who are supported by a School Support Plan, will be invited into school when the plan is reviewed.
+Parents of Pupils, who are supported by a School Support Plan/One Page Profile, will be invited into school when the plan is reviewed.
 This happens once each term.

 Termly consultation evenings are held for parents to discuss their child’s progress and wellbeing with the class teacher.